Hermitian and non-Hermitian topology in active matter: Active matter

 An important study regarding the mechanism of flocking appeared in 1995 \cite{Vicsek1995}, which analyzed a simple model using only an aligning interaction.
 The Vicsek model is described by three rules: (1) Each particle moves at a constant and homogeneous speed.
 (2) Alignment interactions are applied to neighbor particles.
 (3) The direction of motion of each particle fluctuates.
 These rules are expressed by the following time evolution:

-where $\mathbf{r}_i(t)$ and $\theta_i(t)$ are the position and angle of the $i$th particle at time $t$. $\mathbf{e}_{\theta_i(t)}$ is a unit vector whose angle is $\theta_i(t)$. $U_i$ represents the vicinity of the $i$th particle, $U_i = \{ \mathbf{r}' | ||\mathbf{r}' - \mathbf{r}_i|| < r_0 \}$ with $r_0$ being a range of the aligning interaction.
-The Vicsek model exhibits collective motion akin to a flock of animals; even without attractive interactions as introduced in the boids, the active particles still formed dense clusters.
+where $\mathbf{r}_i(t)$ and $\theta_i(t)$ are the position and angle of the $i$th particle at time $t$. $\mathbf{e}_{\theta_i(t)}$ is a unit vector whose angle is $\theta_i(t)$. $U_i$ represents the vicinity of the $i$th particle, $U_i = \{ \mathbf{r}' | ||\mathbf{r}' - \mathbf{r}_i|| < r_0 \}$ with $r_0$ being a range of the aligning interaction. $\xi_i(t)$ is a random variable that introduces the fluctuation of the direction of each particle.
+With large density and small fluctuation, the Vicsek model exhibits a flocking phase where the directions of motions of active particles are aligned in one direction.
+More interestingly, the flocking phase also exhibits a similar feature to a flock of animals in its density distribution, i.e., giant density fluctuation \cite{Toner1998,Chate2008}, where the size dependence of density fluctuation follows $\delta \rho \sim L^{-\alpha}$, $\alpha<2$ and thus is larger than that found in random distributions.
 Due to its simplicity, the Vicsek model and its variants \cite{Shimoyama1996,Gregoire2004} have been widely used to analyze aspects of active systems as detailed later.
+It is also noteworthy that particle models like the Vicsek model are mutually related to continuum models introduced later in Sec.~\ref{sec:2c}, based on which the connection between active matter and topological insulators is discussed.

 While the simple rules in the Vicsek model reproduce collective motion, the real interaction can be more complex.
 For example, observations in the bird flock indicate that the birds interact on average with a fixed number of neighbors~\cite{Ballerini2008,Ginelli2010} rather than with all the neighbors within a fixed distance as assumed in the original Vicsek model.
 Also, it has been proposed that specific rules of interaction might be responsible for realizing certain structures of the flocks~\cite{Cattivelli2011,Corcoran2019}.